Buying a New RV in Five Steps

 If one does, move on to Step Five.
 If not, then keep researching, talking and comparing until your clear favourite steps forwards.

-Step Five - Decide and Buy
+Buying a New RV - Step Five: Decide and Buy

 This is the fun part.
 Head off to the seller and buy the RV that you now know will come closest to meeting your needs.
 Don’t hesitate to ask for a discount – if you don’t ask you won’t get.